adamcooke/swipe/README.md

 **If you prefer to jump right in, I would recommend taking a look at the examples in this repo.
-The example 'app.coffee' and 'index.html' are well commented and show how to get up and running quite easily.**
+The example 'app.coffee' and 'index.html' are well commented and show how to get up and running quite easily.** [View a live example?](http://adamcooke.github.com/swipe)

 Please also note, we are still working on this and it will be developed constantly over the next few months and should not be considered stable or feature-locked.